lolakk05/cocktail_rest_api/README.md

 API documentation is available at **http://localhost:3000/docs** after starting the server.

 ## 🛠 API Architecture
-All endpoints are prefixed with `/api/v1` to ensure backward compatibility and follow industry standards for RESTful APIs.
+All endpoints are prefixed with `/api/v1`

 ## 🔐 Role System
 The API implements two levels of access: